-Less than an hour’s commute from his home in east Vancouver, an eight-year-old boy tends to his crop at the UBC farm.
-Like most inner-city kids he’s never been on a farm, let alone had the opportunity to sink his hands into the earth and feel the satisfaction of growing his own food.
-As the sun warms the back of his neck, he begins to see how the soil he tills is connected to the air he’s breathing; how a rainy Vancouver afternoon helps to nurture the seeds he’s planted, and how our entire environment is connected to the meal that he’ll share with his family tonight.
+Less than an hour long commute from their homes in east Vancouver, a group of eight year olds tend to their crop at the UBC farm.
+Like most inner-city children, they have never been on a farm, let alone had the opportunity to sink hands into the earth, nor feel the satisfaction of growing their own food.
+As the sun warms their bodies, the children begin to see how the steaming soil they tend is connected to the air they breathe; how a Vancouver afternoon rain helps nurture their planted seeds, and how the natural world where they live, play, and garden is connected to the meals they share with family and friends.

 Designed to re-imagine and reconstruct the farm experience, the Intergenerational Landed Learning Project (ILLP), in collaboration with UBC’s Faculty of Education, is giving children in Vancouver’s urban centre the chance of a lifetime.
 Funded solely by grants and donor support, this initiative offers authentic outside-of-the-classroom learning opportunities for children, as they work side by side with a diverse group of people of many ages who have spent their lives learning from the land.

 Through experiential learning, mentorship, and place-based learning, the project explores how participation in an urban farming project can foster environmental consciousness, respect for nature, and an understanding of food-land issues.
 “When children take care of the earth, they learn to take care of their home,” says Jolie Mayer-Smith, the Landed Learning Project’s co-creator and professor emerita in the Department of Curriculum and Pedagogy at the UBC Faculty of Education.
 “If there’s one thing that we want our kids to remember, it’s that everything is connected to everything.”